Braxton Hicks contractions: Pathophysiology

-There are two thoughts for why these intermittent uterine muscle contractions may be occurring.
+There are two hypothesises for why these intermittent uterine muscle contractions may be occurring.
 The first is that these early ‘practice contractions’ could be helping to prepare the body for true labor by strengthening the uterine muscle.
 The second is that these contractions may occur when the fetus is in a state of physiological stress, in order to help provide more oxygenated blood to the fetal circulation.

 Signs and symptoms

 The determination of Braxton Hicks contractions is dependent on the history and physical assessment of the pregnant woman's abdomen, as there are no specific imaging tests for diagnosis.
 The key is to differentiate Braxton Hicks contractions from true labor contractions (see Table 1 above).

-Most commonly, Braxton Hicks contractions are weak and feel like mild cramping that occurs in a localized area in the front abdomen at an infrequent and irregular rhythm (usually every 10-20 minutes), with each contraction lasting up to 2 minutes.
+Most commonly, Braxton Hicks contractions are weak and feel like mild cramping that occurs in a localised area in the front of the abdomen at an infrequent and irregular rhythm (usually every 10-20 minutes), with each contraction lasting up to 2 minutes.
 They may be associated with certain triggers and can disappear and reappear; they do not get more frequent, longer, or stronger over the course of the contractions.
 However, as the end of a pregnancy approaches, Braxton Hicks contractions tend to become more frequent and more intense.

 On a physical exam, some uterine muscle tightening may be palpable, but there should be no palpable contraction in the uterine fundus and no cervical changes or cervical dilation.
 Braxton Hicks contractions do not lead to birth.

 More concerning symptoms that may require assessment by a healthcare professional include: